 Performance Attribute Discussion Rail Operations Participant Feedback - Maybe the least disruptive to rail operations as the existing line would remain.
 Participant Feedback - Grade separation of Coast Blvd. would improve reliability.
 Participant Feedback - This alternative would not make any improvements to overall trip times.
 Discussion - The 55 mph curves on this alignment would increase travel times as compared to the planned 110 mph passenger operations in the corridor and would not improve travel time compared to existing (2024) conditions.
 Construction Impacts Participant Feedback - This may be the least impactful to properties.
 Participant Feedback - May be the shortest construction duration.
 Participant Feedback - May be the least impacts to the surrounding communities from noise, traffic, air quality, and other construction related issues.
 Participant Feedback - There will be significant impacts on the Del Mar community related to noise, dust, vibrations, and coastal access.
 Participant Feedback - The construction of the seawall will affect both coastal access and the usability of the beach.
 Participant Feedback - The construction of sea walls on Del Mar Bluff 5 (DMB5) had minimal effect on coastal access.
 Discussion - Construction of this alternative concept would require maintaining existing rail operations during construction.
-The construction space between the existing tracks and bluffs would be a significant challenge to maintaining operations while also advancing construction of the shore on the west side and through residential areas along the east.
+The construction would need to occur from the shore on the west side and through residential areas along the east.
 Schedule - Construction schedules have not been developed for any of the alternative concept could be